 If you return a WHITE proxy card without giving specific voting instructions, then your shares will be voted "FOR" the election of Gary B. Halverson, Barry J. Eldridge, Mark E. Gaumond, Susan M. Green, Janice K. Henry, Stephen M. Johnson, James F. Kirsch, Richard K. Riederer and Timothy W. Sullivan (collectively, the "Cliffs Nominees").
 If cumulative voting rights are in effect, all shares represented by properly executed WHITE proxies will be divided evenly among the Cliffs Nominees, except that if dividing the votes evenly would not be effective to elect each of the Cliffs Nominees, votes will be cumulated in accordance with the best judgment of the persons appointed by your proxy in order to elect as many of the Cliffs Nominees as possible, except that none of your votes will be cast for any director nominee as to whom you instruct that your votes be withheld.
-Cumulative voting would apply only to the election of directors
+Cumulative voting would apply only to the election of directors.

 Casablanca has stated that it intends to nominate six candidates for election to the Cliffs Board of Directors at the 2014 Annual Meeting.
-The Board believes that Casablanca's director nominations are intended to pressure Cliffs to adopt Casablanca's previously proposed strategic plans, which the Board does not believe are in the best interests of Cliffs' shareholders.
+The Board believes that Casablanca's nominees have, by virtue of their participation in Casablanca's proxy solicitation, endorsed Casablanca's agenda and stated plans for the Company and would be reasonably likely to effectuate such agenda and plans in the event that they were elected and were to constitute a majority of the members of Cliffs' Board of Directors.
+Therefore, the Board believes that Casablanca's director nominations are intended to pressure Cliffs to adopt Casablanca's previously proposed strategic plans, which the Board does not believe are in the best interests of Cliffs' shareholders.
 The Board believes that the nine nominees proposed by the Board are better equipped to serve Cliffs and all of its shareholders than the Casablanca nominees.

-The Cliffs Board of Directors does not currently intend to nominate Susan M. Cunningham or Andrés R. Gluski for re-election as a director of Cliffs at the 2014 Annual Meeting, and the Cliffs Board does not currently intend to nominate replacement candidates.
+The Cliffs Board of Directors has not nominated Susan M. Cunningham or Andrés R. Gluski for re-election as a director of Cliffs at the 2014 Annual Meeting, and the Cliffs Board has not nominated replacement candidates.
+The Cliffs Board reserves the right to nominate Susan M.

+Cunningham, Andrés R. Gluski or another individual in lieu of one of the Board's current nine nominees should the Board determine it is in the shareholders' best interest to do so.
+If such determination is made, the Company will supplement the proxy statement to disclose all information required about such nominee's candidacy.
 As discussed above, if cumulative voting rights are in effect for the election of directors, which we currently anticipate will be the case, all shares represented by properly executed WHITE proxies will be divided evenly among the Cliffs Nominees, except that if dividing the votes evenly would not be effective to elect each of the Cliffs Nominees, votes will be cumulated in accordance with the best judgment of the persons appointed.
 The Board has nominated a slate of nine directors for the available 11 seats.
 If cumulative voting rights are in effect for the election of directors, allocating 11 votes between the nine Cliffs Nominees will ensure that the maximum number of Cliffs Nominees are elected at the 2014 Annual Meeting.
 The Board expects that the remaining two board seats will be filled by two of the Casablanca nominees.
 THE BOARD STRONGLY URGES YOU NOT TO SIGN OR RETURN ANY PROXY CARD SENT TO YOU BY CASABLANCA.